danwhitston/MA-notes/CSS.md

 * Sibling ( .element + .sibling )

 Ideally, style classes not elements, i.e. don't style h1 as that's styling semantics.

 Ideally, don't style id and use them for JS interactivity instead.

 Can use attribute to e.g. find all .co.uk links and style them.

+*** The Box Model

+display: block puts blocks underneath each other

+display: inline shrinks blocks to size of content and puts them beside each other

+margin: changes the distance between the block and other content

+margin: auto tries to centre the block between other objects

+margin: 0 auto will try to centre horizontally and go to the edge vertically

+display: inline-block puts them side-by-side everything is defined using rectangular boxes

+Within a defined div, all styling only affects the inside, so e.g. border: 2px goes inwards not outwards.

+can use text-align: center to centre objects in a display: inline-block div

+position: absolute is mostly useful for stopping something from affecting rest of page flow and positioning

+position: fixed doesn't move when the rest of the page scrolls